 If you live in a house

-Having a garage or private driveway is the easiest way to enable your at-home charger installation since having an interior/external wall space next to where your vehicle is parked is ideal.
-If you don’t have a garage or private driveway, you’ll need to find alternative means at how you can charge your vehicle.
+Having a garage or private driveway is the easiest way to enable your at-home charger installation since having an interior/external wall next to where your vehicle is parked is ideal.
+If you don’t have a garage or private driveway, you’ll need to find another way to charge your vehicle.

 If you live in an apartment or condo